anyars-encarta/realtime-search/README.md

 ### Key Features <a name="key-features"></a>

-> - List Categories of Expenditure.
-> - Add New Exoenditure Category
-> - List Exppenses on Categories
+> - Record user input in realtime
-> - Add New Expenses on Categories
+> - Ultimately display analytics & trends on what people are searching for the most

 <p align="right">(<a href="#readme-top">back to top</a>)</p>